Edna Ferber: Death

 Ferber died at her home in New York City, of stomach cancer, at the age of 82.
 She left her estate to her sister and nieces.

 Personal life

 Ferber never married, had no children, and is not known to have engaged in a romance or sexual relationship.

-In her early novel Dawn O'Hara, the title character's aunt even remarks, "Being an old maid was a great deal like death by drowning – a really delightful sensation when you ceased struggling."
+In her early novel Dawn O'Hara, the title character's aunt remarks, "Being an old maid was a great deal like death by drowning – a really delightful sensation when you ceased struggling."
 Ferber did take a maternal interest in the career of her niece Janet Fox, an actress who performed in the original Broadway casts of Ferber's plays Dinner at Eight (1932) and Stage Door (1936).

 Ferber was known for being outspoken and having a quick wit.
-On one occasion, she led other Jewish guests in leaving a house party after learning the host was anti-Semitic.
-Once, after a man joked about how her suit made her resemble a man, she replied, "So does yours."
+On one occasion, she led other Jewish guests in leaving a house party after learning the host was antisemitic.
+Once, after Noël Coward joked about how her suit made her resemble a man, she replied, "So does yours."